floooh/floooh.github.io/_posts/2025-12-01-sokol-vulkan-backend-1.md

 role in the future to allow more configuration options for the sokol-app swapchain.

-A ton of backend-specific functions to query backend-specific objects have been merged to better harmonize with sokol-gfx, e.g. the following functions to obtain backend-specific 3D API objects have been removed:
+A ton of backend-specific functions to query backend-specific objects have been merged to better harmonize with sokol-gfx:

 ```c
 const void* sapp_metal_get_device(void);